 Percy rolled her eyes.
 “That, of course, is why shutting down and hiding quietly won’t work.
 There’s no fucking way we will get out of range of active sonar at the rate we are moving.”

 “We could speed up, get them to match our speed, then shut down and let them shoot past,” said Hemi.
-“That way they would be the ones moving out of range, and relieve us of the effort.”
+“That way they would be the ones moving out of range and relieve us of the effort.”

 “How fast would we have to get them going so that they are out of sonar range by their next ping?”

-“Assuming they keep pinging every 15 minutes…” Hemi did some quick calculations, touching his thumb to his forefinger as he counted.
+“Assuming they keep pinging every fifteen minutes . . .”
+Hemi did some quick calculations, touching his thumb to his forefinger as he counted.
 “Fairly fast.
-Perhaps 15 knots?”
+Perhaps fifteen knots?”

 “We’d use up the entire charge left on our battery in something like a quarter of an hour at that speed.”